Founder and Chair

 Atlanta Community Food Bank

-Kyle Waide is president and CEO of the Atlanta Community Food Bank, overseeing the distribution of nearly 75 million pounds of food and grocery products each year through a network of 700 local and regional partner non-profit organizations across 29 Georgia counties.
+Kyle Waide is president and CEO of the Atlanta Community Food Bank, overseeing the distribution of approximately 100 million pounds of food and grocery products each year through a network of 700 local and regional partner non-profit organizations across 29 Georgia counties.
+In 2023, the food bank opened its second Community Food Center and distributed its one billionth meal.
 Prior to being named CEO, Waide served for three years as vice president of partner operations, leading the organization to record-breaking years of food distribution to the hungry.
-Prior to joining the food bank, he held several management roles at the Home Depot Inc. He currently serves as chair of the Southeast Regional Cooperative and vice chair of the Georgia Food Bank Association.
+Prior to joining the food bank, he held several management roles at the Home Depot Inc. He also serves on the boards of the Southeast Regional Cooperative and Feeding Georgia.

 Peter S. Berg

 Peter Berg became senior rabbi of the Temple, a Reform synagogue in Atlanta, in 2008—its fifth leader since 1895.
 An advocate for social change, he is committed to teaching, building community, and addressing the needs of his congregants.
 A chaplain for the Georgia State Patrol, Berg also serves on numerous boards and works with advocacy groups on issues including civil rights, the death penalty, gun safety, and hate crimes.

 EDUCATION George Washington University, Hebrew Union College-Jewish Institute of Religion (MA and rabbinic ordination)

 WHO’D PLAY ME IN A BIOPIC Actor and filmmaker Peter Berg